Freelance writer & energy regulation analyst

 Code-switching at work: the double lives of racial minorities

-“Without us having to have a conversation about it, I understood, through witnessing my parents over time, how to code-switch…” - Dr Myles Durkee
+“Without us having to have a conversation about it, I understood, through witnessing my parents over time, how to code-switch…” - Dr. Myles Durkee

 We increasingly hear of code-switching, especially in the context of working life, yet it has many meanings and is lived differently from one person to the next.
-We spoke to several people of colour, from around the world, who shared their experiences of racial code-switching in predominantly white workplaces.
+We spoke to several people of color, from around the world, who shared their experiences of racial code-switching in predominantly white workplaces.

 Code… what?